Courtney White

 Adobe Typology and Site Chronology: a Case Study From Pecos National Historical Park

 During my documentary work at Pecos, I noticed differences in the colors and shapes of the form-molded adobe bricks used in the Spanish colonial-era buildings.
-Working with Jake Ivey, a historian with the National Park Service, we embarked on a research project that eventually correlated multiple adobe and mortar types to the documented history of the 18th-century church and convento, solving some stubborn riddles about its construction sequence.
-I subsequently wrote up our findings and submitted them to Kiva, the Journal of Southwestern Anthropology and History.
+Working with Jake Ivey, a historian with the National Park Service, we embarked on a research project that eventually correlated multiple adobe and mortar types to the documented history of the 18th-century church and convento, solving stubborn riddles about its construction sequence.
+I subsequently wrote a paper and submitted it to Kiva, the Journal of Southwestern Anthropology and History.

 “The correlation between the typology and the mission’s documented history was buttressed by botanical and geochemical analyses of adobe soils.
 It is likely that this method of research can be applied to other historic, and possibly prehistoric, sites with equally beneficial results.” – from the Abstract